matatirosolutions/CorleyMaintenanceBundle/README.md

 ## Soft locking
-The soft locking strategy use the php layer in order to lock down the website.
-This means that the application must works in order to lock down the web site.
+The soft locking strategy uses the php layer in order to lock down the website.
+This means that the application must work in order to lock down the web site.

-The soft lock runs at `kernel.request` and stop other event propagations.
+The soft lock runs at `kernel.request` and stops other event propagation.

 When you want to put your web application under maintenance using a soft-locking strategy: